Skip to main content

 The primary cause of Corticobasal Degeneration (CBD) is the abnormal accumulation of tau protein within the brain’s neurons.
 This protein accumulation is similar to other tauopathies, such as Alzheimer’s disease, but has distinct features and progression patterns in CBD.
 The tau proteins in people living with CBD tend to clump together.
 Different to the tau clumping in people living with PSP, in CBD, tau clumps in a plaque-type way, which then leads to cell dysfunction and death, particularly in the cerebral cortex and basal ganglia.
 These areas are critical for coordinating movement and cognitive functions, explaining the typical CBD symptoms such as rigidity, impaired movement, cognitive decline, and speech difficulties.

 The condition is characterised by symptoms affecting one side of the body, such as a limb becoming stiff, clumsy, or weak.
 Over time, symptoms often spread across the whole body and can significantly impair mobility and daily functioning.
-Distinctive features of CBD include an “alien limb”, where an individual’s limb may move involuntarily, causing significant difficulties with activities of daily living such as dressing, feeding, and mobility.
+Distinctive symptoms of Corticobasal Degeneration include an “alien limb”, where an individual’s limb may move involuntarily, causing significant difficulties with activities of daily living such as dressing, feeding, and mobility.

 The exact cause of tau clumping in CBD is still being studied.
 Genetic factors may play a role, although most CBD cases appear sporadically and rarely run in families.
 Environmental factors and other yet-to-be-identified triggers are also thought to contribute to the development of the disease.